High school football scoreboard, Sept. 2-3, 2016

 Champaign Central and Danville showed they were for real in Week 1.

-Speaking of PBL and Westville, the Tigers will host Jeff Graham's PBL program tonight in a marquee nonconference game for both teams who have not only playoff aspirations, but deep postseason runs.

-Tuscola routed Fisher 61-6 last Friday and will travel just down the road to face Douglas County rival Villa Grove/Heritage.
-The Blue Devils lost 40-22 at Clinton in Week 1, but emotions will be mighty high for both teams in this rivalry game.
+An emotional night in Catlin as Salt Fork hosted Watseka in its first home game since Chance Kistler passed away from leukemia this summer.
+The Storm finished with a good feeling as coach Brian Plotner's team picked up its first victory of the season with a 20-6 win against the Warriors.

+Staying in Vermilion County, Westville rallied from a 22-12 deficit early in the fourth quarter to defeat Paxton-Buckley-Loda 24-22 at home in a thrilling nonconference game featuring two area teams in our Top 10 rankings.

-Monticello held court in Week 1 with a road win at Nokomis, and Cully Welter's Sages make another lengthy road trip, this time to Sherrard, in hopes of starting 2-0.
+Monticello held court in Week 1 with a road win at Nokomis, and Cully Welter's Sages make another lengthy road trip, this time to Sherrard, in hopes of starting 2-0 and they accomplished that after defeating Sherrard 49-19.

-Staying in the Okaw Valley Conference, St. Joseph-Ogden will host Quincy Notre Dame in Shawn Skinner's home debut at his alma mater while he tries to get his Spartans back on track after a 48-12 loss at Wilmington last Friday.
+Staying in the Okaw Valley Conference, St. Joseph-Ogden made Shawn Skinner's home debut a memorable one as SJ-O defeated Quincy Notre Dame 41-20 to give Skinner, who replaced legendary coach Dick Duval before the season, his first win leading the Spartans.

+Unity, meanwhile avoided an 0-2 start after a 27-0 loss at St. Teresa in Week 1.

 For scores on all these games, along with the rest of tonight's action, stay tuned right here to our scoreboard, which we'll update every time an area team scores.